What's up next in the federal trial of Dylann Roof? | Metro News

 Share via Email

-CHARLESTON, S.C. — Dylann Roof has again been found competent to stand trial in last year's massacre at a historic black church in South Carolina that left nine parishioners slain at a Bible study.
-After a second hearing over his mental capacity, a judge has ruled that Roof cannot only now be sentenced for his crimes but can represent himself in those proceedings.
+CHARLESTON, S.C. — Jurors are expected to begin deliberations Tuesday as to whether Dylann Roof will receive the death penalty or life in prison for the 2015 massacre at a historic black church in South Carolina that left nine Bible study participants dead.

-The same jury that last month took less than two hours to find Roof guilty of all 33 counts, including hate crimes and obstruction of religion, returns to court Wednesday to begin mulling if he should be sentenced to life in prison or receive the death penalty.
+Last month, the same jury took less than two hours to find Roof guilty of all 33 federal counts against him, including hate crimes and obstruction of religion.
+For four days, prosecutors presented their case as to why they feel the 22-year-old Roof should be executed for his crimes.
+Roof, representing himself, put up no

 LIFE OR DEATH

-Prosecutors have said they might call as many as three dozen witnesses to make their case for why Roof, 22, should get the death penalty for the June 2015 slaughter at Emanuel African Methodist Episcopal Church in Charleston.
+Prosecutors called a total of 25 witnesses to make their case as to why Roof should get the death penalty for the June 2015 slaughter at Emanuel African Methodist Episcopal Church in Charleston.
+Relatives of all nine victims gave emotional testimony about the loss of their loved ones, recalling special memories and describing a painful future without each person in it.

+As during the guilt phase of his trial, Roof put up no witnesses and also opted not to testify himself.
+During sentencing, Roof has represented himself, although his former

 ROOF'S COMPETENCY

-Roof's whole trial was put on hold for several weeks so that Gergel could hold a first competency hearing.
+Roof's whole trial was put on hold for several weeks so U.S. District Judge Richard Gergel could hold a first competency hearing.
 During that proceeding, which was closed to the public over media objections, Gergel heard two days of testimony, after which he determined Roof was mentally competent to face trial.

-After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing on Roof's mental status, saying serious enough issues had been raised in filings made under seal that he needed to address them in court.
+After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing last week on Roof's mental status.
+At that time, the judge said serious enough issues had been raised in filings made under seal that the judge needed to address them in court.

+Gergel deemed Roof competent both to stand trial for sentencing and to represent himself, and jurors returned to court Jan.
+4.

+Roof hasn't ever said definitively why he wanted to act as his own lawyer, but he's left some clues along the way.

+As early as last summer, Roof's legal team filed a notice with the court that they planned to introduce evidence that their client suffers from a mental illness.
+Many subsequent motions have been filed under seal, purportedly to conceal sensitive information, but it's likely further details on what lawyers planned to present are contained within.

-For his part, Roof wrote in a journal read in court during his trial that he doesn't believe in psychology, which he called "a Jewish invention" that "does nothing but invent diseases and tell people they have problems when they don't."
+It's clear, from his own writings, Roof doesn't believe in psychology.
+In a journal read in court during his trial, Roof called the specialty "a Jewish invention" that "does nothing but invent diseases and tell people they have problems when they don't."

-In deeming him competent both to stand trial for sentencing and to represent himself, Gergel gave Roof an extra day to prepare his case.
-Jurors now will return to court Wednesday.
+As the jury selection process began last year, Roof said he wanted to fire his legal team and represent himself, ultimately keeping his lawyers for the trial phase but ditching them when it came time for sentencing.
+During discussions in court about Roof's representation, his lawyers have said they feared their client wouldn't introduce evidence that could potentially spare his life out of concern it might embarrass himself or his family.

+Roof, who asked a judge at a hearing last month if he could file a motion limiting what prosecutors can introduce, also has been adamant a transcript of his competency hearing could not be released to the public.

 RACIAL HATRED

 Prosecutors say Roof wanted to start a race war.
-His two-hour confession to the FBI seemed key to jurors' deliberation.
+His two-hour confession to the FBI seemed key to jurors' deliberation in the guilt phase.
 One hour in, they asked to rehear the videotaped confession.

-Roof also documented his hate in his journal, found in his car when he was arrested.
+Roof also documented his hate in his journal, found in his car when he was arrested, as well as in a journal found in his jail cell.

-Roof believed segregation needed to return to keep white people from falling to the level of blacks.
-It had other bogus claims that whites were naturally the superior race and that blacks liked slavery.

-Testimony in the case opened and closed with two of the massacre's survivors.
+"I would like to make it crystal clear," Roof wrote.
+"I do not regret what I did.
+I have not shed a tear for the innocent people I killed."

 VICTIMS' PERSPECTIVES